Cantera/cantera/doc/sphinx/cti/phases.rst

 participate in the heterogeneous reactions.
 Although in most cases this string will list one or two phases, no limit is placed on the number.
-This is particularly useful in some electrochemical problems, where reactions take place near the triple-phase bounday where a gas, an electrolyte, and a metal all meet.
+This is particularly useful in some electrochemical problems, where reactions take place near the triple-phase boundary where a gas, an electrolyte, and a metal all meet.

 The ``site_density`` field is the number of adsorption sites per unit area.